 Adding users in bulk

-To add large numbers of new users to Sectona, it is recommended to use one of Sectona’s supported Active Directory-based groups (explained in the next section) or by using bulk import function.
+To add large numbers of new users to Sectona, it is recommended to use one of Sectona’s supported Active Directory-based groups (explained in the next section) or by using the bulk import function.
 Go to Manage → User → Import Bulk Users and follow the below-mentioned steps:

 Step 1: Add user details